zhangxin025/docs-1/api-reference/avatar/Overview.md

 Prefer using a photo?
 No problem.
-Just upload a **high resolution image** showing your facial features clearly.For voice cloning, you’ll also need to submit a **5–10 second audio clip** separately.
+Just upload a **high resolution image** showing your facial features clearly.For voice cloning, you’ll also need to submit a **5-10 second audio clip** separately.

 ------

 ## How It Works

-AI Avatars learn how you **look, speak, and move**—capturing your voice, facial expressions, and gestures.
+AI Avatars learn how you **look, speak, and move**-capturing your voice, facial expressions, and gestures.
 The result: hyper-realistic videos that look and sound just like you, even in different languages.

-The **quality of your input**—whether it’s a photo or video—plays a major role in the final output.
+The **quality of your input**-whether it’s a photo or video—plays a major role in the final output.
 High-quality inputs lead to more lifelike and accurate results.

 ------

 ## Fast, Flexible, and Shareable

-Your Personal AI Avatar takes just **15–20 minutes to train**.
+Your Personal AI Avatar takes just **15-20 minutes to train**.
 Once it's ready, you can reuse it anytime during your subscription period—no need to retrain.

 Easily create a **custom conversation link** to interact with your avatar, and share it with friends, clients, or your audience for an interactive experience.
-You can also **embed your avatar** into your own app or website—giving you a talking, expressive digital twin that speaks on your behalf.
+You can also **embed your avatar** into your own app or website-giving you a talking, expressive digital twin that speaks on your behalf.

 Here’s an example of an output from one of our Stock AI Avatars: